ramteke/threadDay/src/main/java/ThreadJobsWithOutputQueue/README.md

      3. Also create a printing thread.
 It runs as long as it is aborted using a <b>AtomicBoolean</b>
      <br><br>
      4. use future.get() to wait for all the executors to complete.<br>
-        Each get() now becomes a blocking call and now we go sequential at each iteration
+        &nbsp;&nbsp;Each get() now becomes a blocking call and now we go sequential at each iteration
         <br><br>
      5. Once all future's are done, set AtomicBoolean and force abort the printing thread.<br>